saeedghsh/arrangement/src/NOTES.rst

       [ ] testing unit
       use suite() so it runs all tests, even if one fails

-      [ ] add parser's manual to the readMe file

-      [ ] update report over
-	- comments from Adam and Slawomir
-	- sorting procedure 1st-2nd derivatives -> tangentAngle and curvature

       [ ] Multiple subdivision intersection (for agents tracking)